An Olympian’s Guide to the Market Selloff: Seeking Rewards In High-Risk Situations

 But to get the greatest benefits, it’s important to rebalance at least once a year, based on your risk tolerance.

-This week, gold was under pressure from surging Treasury yields.
+Last week, gold was under pressure from surging Treasury yields.
 Since its 52-week low in September, the 10-year yield has increased almost 40 percent.
 Not only is it at a four-year high but it’s also above its five-year average of 2.1 percent.

 Keep in mind that fundamentals remain robust.
 The U.S. economy is humming along.
 Unemployment is at a 17-year low, and wage growth is finally bouncing back after the financial crisis.
 The global manufacturing sector began 2018 on strong footing, with the purchasing manager’s index (PMI) registering 54.4 in January.